Project Gutenberg is one of the most important sources of free ebooks on the web.

 World’s first ebook ever, created by the founder of Project Gutenberg Michael S. Hart, was officially added to the catalog in December 1971 – and, obviously, is still available for download.

-Currently there are almost 43,000 ebooks in PG catalog.
+Currently, there are over 50 thousand ebooks in PG catalog.
 There are several file formats for download, including the ones compatible with Kindle (mobi), as well as Nook, Kobo or iBooks (epub).

 8 Project Gutenberg tips and tricks